ishanjajoo/Color-flow-Cube/README.md

 # Color-flow-Cube
-Strategic game , in which you have to decide the steps to color the whole cube
+Strategic game , in which you have to control the flow of sand to sort it into different tubes